dinhomathias/Amc/EventHandler.md

         Registers a message handler in the Broadcaster.

         Args:
-            handler (obj): An object that implements the onUpdate(Bot, Update) method.
+            handler (function): A function that takes (Bot, Update) as arguments.
         """

         self.broadcaster.addMessageHandler(handler)